 .

 This is a nested (level 1) comment about the book.
-I particularly liked the parts about digital manipulation, psychology.
+I particularly liked the parts about digital manipulation, psychology, media influence.
 Would recommend to anyone interested in Digital Ethics!

 User